nzhong12/nzhong12/README.md

 I also enjoy the challenge of academic contests.
 Crafting algorithms or formulas to solve real-world problems is always exciting, and I've joined an amazing community along the way.

 Currently, I am:
-- 🛡️ Interning at Raytheon as a software engineer
+- 🛡️ Interning at Raytheon to support EarthData services
 - 🧬 Exploring diffusion models in medical imaging research

 Thanks for stopping by!
 Feel free to reach out 😊